datahub-project/datahub/docker/postgresql/README.md

 # MySQL

-DataHub GMS uses MySQL as the storage backend.
+DataHub GMS can use PostgreSQL as an alternate storage backend.

-[Official MySQL Docker image](https://hub.docker.com/_/mysql) found in Docker Hub is used without any modification.
+[Official PostgreSQL Docker image](https://hub.docker.com/_/postgres) found in Docker Hub is used without any modification.

 ## Run Docker container
 Below command will start the MySQL container.
 ```
-cd docker/mysql && docker-compose pull && docker-compose up
+cd docker/postgres && docker-compose pull && docker-compose up
 ```

 An initialization script [init.sql](init.sql) is provided to container.
 This script initializes `metadata-aspect` table which is basically the Key-Value store of the DataHub GMS.

-To connect to MySQL container, you can type below command:
+To connect to PostgreSQL container, you can type below command:
 ```
-docker exec -it mysql mysql -u datahub -pdatahub datahub
+docker exec -it postgres psql -U datahub
 ```

 ## Container configuration